Demonic Apps Momo & Bluewhale Challenge Brainwashing Teens to Commit Suicide

 The phone app is a 50-days challenge that involves self-harm, watching demonic horror movies, and suicide towards the end of the challenge.
 Tweens and teenagers are the usual victims.

-Bad news about Momo swept every major media outlet towards the end of February 2019.
-As it thickens, WhatsApp with 1.2 Billion users and YouTube with 5.5 Billion daily viewers were dragged.
-On February 28, there was a sudden shift of opinion from some of the same media outfits.
-For 2-days, news flooded saying its a hoax or was it to kill the news?
+The bad news about Momo swept every major media outlet towards the end of February 2019.
+WhatsApp has 1.2 Billion users and YouTube with 5.5 Billion daily viewers.
+On February 28, there was a sudden shift of opinion from mainstream media.
+For 2-days, news flooded saying its a hoax, or was it to kill the news?

 Filipino Parents share their horrible experience with “the master”